natgo/wt-wiki-scraper/wikitext-transpiled/ground/Zerst%C3%B6rer%2045.md

 * ''links to approximate analogues of other nations and research trees.'' --> ''Links to the articles on the War Thunder Wiki that you think will be useful for the reader, for example:''

-* Prototype in the German SPAAG series of vehicles (FlakPanzer)
+* ''reference to the series of the vehicles;''
 * ''links to approximate analogues of other nations and research trees.''

 == External links ==